|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 I'm a transsexual man, and I have opinions about sex, gender, and cisnormativity.
 Occasionally I write about them.
 Here's what I wrote in 2007 to announce my coming-out.
 My views have evolved since then; I'd summarize them now by pointing out that cissexual people get to self-report their gender without having to "prove" it by exhibiting their anatomy or genetic makeup, and averring that the same right ought to be extended to everyone.

-In that light, perhaps it's a bit less surprising that I'm a regular contributor and moderator on geekfeminism.org and the Geek Feminism Wiki.
-It really shouldn't be surprising at all, given that ending the systematic exclusion of women, queer people, disabled people, and people of color from the tech industry and open-source culture benefits everybody.
+For several years I was a regular contributor and moderator on geekfeminism.org and the Geek Feminism Wiki.
 I aspire to always speak and act with intersectionality in mind, knowing that aspiring is not enough and I'll often fail.

 "Progress doesn't come from early risers -- progress is made by lazy men looking for easier ways to do things." -- Robert Heinlein